VoronMods/V1/Euro_Probe/README.md

 Changed are the magnets to 8mm South and North pole.

+All STL's have correct print orientation, only Trident_8mm_ProbeDock.stl needs supports, will change it later and add build in support.

 Mounting the top PCB to Afterburner adapter:
 - - 2x M2x10mm BHCS self taping or M2 heat inserts
 or